RikudouSage/PwaToTwa/README.md

 ## Usage

-This tool takes exactly three parameters:
+This tool takes three parameters:

 1. The android package name (e.g. `com.example.my_pwa`)
 2. The PWA url (e.g. `https://my_pwa.example.com`)
 3. The output directory (e.g. `./my-cool-pwa`)

+If the manifest path is not in html source code or could not be detected for any other reason, you can add the relative path to your manifest using the --manifest option.

+Example:

+`pwa-to-twa com.example.my_pwa https://my_pwa.example.com ./my-cool-pwa`

+Example with --manifest option:

+`pwa-to-twa com.example.my_pwa https://my_pwa.example.com ./my-cool-pwa --manifest /manifest.json`

 > Note: Currently the splash image is not replaced from the default value, it will be in a future version